 Melanie often participates in candidacy and orientation activities at MAF’s headquarters but has a full and challenging ministry role at the Palmer’s church in Boise.
 She is responsible for producing images and content for the Sunday bulletin and weekly ENEWS and updating the church website.

 Melanie’s favorite verse continues to be Luke 12:35: “Stay dressed for action and keep your lamps burning, and be like men who are waiting for their master to come home from the wedding feast, so that they may open the door to him at once when he comes and knocks.”

 As a couple, the Palmers continue to provide hospitality, often providing meals or lodging for fellow MAFers.
-As for Brent and Melanie’s children, Jen lives in Dallas, TX, Jordan lives in Gilbert, AZ, with his wife, Kaitlyn.
-Their son, Eric and his wife, Lydia, currently live in Nampa.
-They are the parents of Brent and Melanie’s first grandchild, Roman, who was born on April 2, 2020.
+Brent and Melanie have three grown children, Jen, Jordan (and his wife, Kaitlyn), and Eric (and his wife, Lydia, and son, Roman).

 God calls the men and women of MAF to serve Him in unique ways.
 He may also be calling you to a special role in the Palmers’ ministry.
 Please prayerfully consider becoming a Ministry Partner with them through prayer and/or financial support.

 The U.S. offices of MAF serve as a hub for MAF services worldwide.
 A day in the life here includes specialized flight training, staff mobilization and counseling, purchasing and shipping of aircraft parts, finance and accounting, administration of an Internet gateway for worldwide email, fund raising, printing and mailing of various materials, and many, many more activities.
 Some staff serve around the country; training future pilots and mobilizing potential candidates to serve with MAF.